modern-influence-of-ancient-warriors

 Repairing Broken Bows

 String replacement was simpler but still required care.
-To restring a composite bow, the archer would twist the string’s loops (the string is often double-ended withe loops) to adjust brace height.
+To restring a composite bow, the archer would twist the string’s loops (the string is often double-ended with loops) to adjust brace height.
 The process required bending the bow in a specific way (sometimes using a bow-stringing tool) to avoid twisting the limbs.
 Novice warriors learned this skill under the supervision of older craftsmen.
+An improperly strung bow could break or shoot arrows unpredictably.

 Conclusion: Sustainability Through Skill